garygriswold/BibleDB/README.md

 # BibleDB
+# This is early stages of a new revision.
+The code is very unfinished, and the repository contains files from prior versions of the same projects.
 This code builds a "Card Catalog" database of a library of text, audio, and video Bibles of many languages.

 This is a list of active files used by this project: